jacaseyclyde/jacaseyclyde.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I use Bayesian analysis techniques to develop models of supermassive black hole binaries.
-In particular, I am intersted in hierarchical Bayesian models, which can be used to combine information from disparate data sources while accounding for systematic differences between data sets.
-This produces models which are more robust to systematic uncertainties that may be present in individual data sets.
+        I specialize in **Bayesian analysis techniques** and **machine learning** to develop sophisticated models for complex systems.
+My work focuses on **hierarchical Bayesian methods**, which integrate information from diverse data sources while accounting for systematic differences, producing robust and reliable models even in the presence of uncertainties.
+Additionally, I have hands-on experience applying machine learning methods such as **convolutional neural networks** to uncover patterns, make predictions, and solve challenging data-driven problems.

-        Please reach out to collaborate 😃
+        I’m passionate about leveraging these skills to tackle real-world challenges and drive innovation.
+Let’s collaborate! 😃
     design:
       columns: '1'
   - block: collection